cloudmesh-community/book/chapters/cloud/datacenter.md

 ![Internet Minute 2017-2018 [@www-internet-minute-2017-2018]](images/internet-minute-2017-2018.jpg){#fig:internet-minutes-2017-2018}

-The newest such graph for 2019 is available (see @fig:internet-minutes-2018-2019).
+The graph for 2019 is available (see @fig:internet-minutes-2018-2019).

 ![Internet Minute 2018-2019 [@www-internet-minute-2018-2019]](images/internet-minute-2018-2019.jpg){#fig:internet-minutes-2018-2019}

+The graph for 2019 is available (see @fig:internet-minutes-2018-2019).

+![Internet Minute 2019-2020 [@www-internet-minute-2019-2020]](images/internet-minute-2019-2020.jpg){#fig:internet-minutes-2018-2019}

-:o2: What do you observe?
+What do you observe?
 Create a pull request with your observations between the changes from 2018-2019

+What do you observe?
+Create a pull request with your observations between the changes from 2019-2020

 One of the obvious observations is that the hours watched on Netflix have drastically increased.
 This seems also to reflect the trend